CMU-313/fall-2021-hw2-the-brogrammers/README.md

 consists of two main components: reviews and candidates.
 On the side navigation, we have an addition
 <b>reviews</b> tab that gives three options:

-1. <b>Create Review</b>: This page allows the user to create a new review for an established candidate
+1. <b>Create Candidate</b>: This page allows the user to add a new candidate to the database
-2. <b>Create Candidate</b>: This page allows the user to add a new candidate to the database
+2. <b>Create Review</b>: This page allows the user to create a new review for an established candidate
-3. <b>All</b>: This page showcases all the different reviews for a specific candidate
+3. <b>All Reviews</b>: This page showcases all the different reviews for a specific candidate
+4. <b>All Candidates</b>: This page showcases all the different reviews for a specific candidate

 All additional tests can be found in `mayan/apps/reviews/tests`.
 These tests run automatically with GitHub actions.